daz4126/Nanny-State/README.md

 You can see more examples of how Nanny State can be used [on CodePen](https://codepen.io/collection/RzbNmw)

 ## Extra
-Components
-State can be string, number, Boolean, array or object Transformer functions can accept and return fragments of the state Anonymous event handlers and transformer functions Before and after functions
+Transformer functions can accept and return fragments of the state Before and after functions

 ## Coming Soon